alan-turing-institute/open-research-community-management/README.md

 Members from the community or participatory projects currently collaborating with TPS or *The Turing Way* are very welcome to join this team.
 All resources created by them in their projects will be shared using open science and FAIR (Findable, Accesible, Interoperable, Reusable) practices, while following the principle of "as open as possible, as closed as necessary", especially when working with sensitive data.
 Practices and case studies learned from their work with be included in *The Turing Way*.

-New Community Managers at the Turing and collaborators in community positions will be onboarded in Open Research Community Building team by the project lead and added as a contributor to this project repository.
+New Community Managers at the Turing and collaborators in community positions will be onboarded in Open Research Community Management team by the project lead and added as a contributor to this project repository.
 Please [create an issue for your induction](https://github.com/alan-turing-institute/community-manager-team/issues/new?assignees=&labels=onboarding&template=NEW_MEMBERS.md&title=%5BINDUCTION%5D) (if not already created by the project lead).

 If you are not already collaborating with TPS, but are interested in community management, please contact [Malvika Sharan](mailto:msharan@turing.ac.uk) who can invite you to internal training for her team members.